ket-q/qiskit_windows_installer_pub/README.md

 ### Step 4: Follow the instructions of the notebook

-You can also download the ibm_quantum notebook manually
+You can also download the setup [notebook](https://raw.githubusercontent.com/ket-q/qiskit_windows_installer_pub/refs/heads/main/notebooks/IBM_account_setup.ipynb) manually.

 ### Step 5 (Optional): We recommended to save this setup notebook in your quantum working folder